choreos/enactment_engine/cookbooks/README.md

-This directory contains the cookbooks used to configure systems in your infrastructure with Chef.
+This directory contains the cookbooks used to configure systems in your infrastructure with Chef Solo 11.